FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/95-Web-Development/20-ENV Web/index.md

 ### Browser
 1. HTML5
 2. bootstrap - for the styling
-3. Angular2 - as the application framework
+3. Angular - as the application framework
 4. Typescript - as the coding language